Mass Shootings

 What is the problem?

-In the twelve years between 2009 and 2020, 1,363 people were shot and killed in the United States in a mass shooting, and 947 more were shot and wounded.
+In the eight years between 2015 and 2022, over 19,000 people were shot and killed or wounded in the United States in a mass shooting.
 The reach of each mass shooting stretches far beyond those killed and wounded, harming the well-being of survivors, their families, and entire communities.

 Mass shootings do not need to be an inevitable element of American life.
 Just like all other tragic forms of gun violence, we can prevent them through common-sense policy solutions.